Arcadian888/Arcadian888/README.md

 <h2>
   American programmer. <br>
-  <sub>on & off programming for 3 years, and stop for 2, so I'm relearning alot as I go started learning C# and Unity at 12 or 13</sub>
+  <sub>on & off programming for 3 years, and stop for 2, <br> so I'm relearning alot as I go started learning C# and Unity at 12 or 13</sub>
 </h2>

 <h2>